 Natel's Red River project will add power generation to existing non-powered dams on the J. Walter Bennett Waterway in Louisiana.

 The Monroe Hydro Project makes use of an existing irrigation canal to generate 300 kW of reliable, renewable energy annually to serve Central Oregon communities via the local grid.
+Monroe Drop is certified as a Low Impact Hydropower project.

 The historic Freedom Falls Mill is situated on the headwaters of Sandy Stream in central Maine.
 The project delivers 35 kW to the surrounding community and directly to the operation of The Mill’s Lost Kitchen restaurant.
+The Freedom Falls Mill is certified as a Low Impact Hydropower project.